BrayanVillatoro/DriveOS/README.md

 ## 🎮 Perfect for Sim Racing

-DriveOS supports **screen capture**, making it perfect for analyzing your sim racing sessions in real-time!
+DriveOS supports **screen capture**, making it perfect for analyzing your sim racing sessions in real time!
 Works with:
 - iRacing
 - Assetto Corsa / Assetto Corsa Competizione
 - F1 games